ishaankalra16/seiright_assignment/README.md

   - `main.tf`: Root terraform project file calling modules from the moduls directory
   - `providers.tf`: Containing the provider configration
   - `versions.tf`: Containing the provider versions.
-  - `modules`: Contains the modules that are being used in the root level terraform project files.
+  - `modules/`: Contains the modules that are being used in the root level terraform project files.
-    - `utility_modules`: Contains a few utility module being used as function inside several modules.
+    - `utility_modules/`: Contains a few utility module being used as function inside several modules.
 - `service/`: Contains the source code of the applications
   - `node-express-sequelize-postgresql`: Source code for the Node JS backend working with postgres as the database.
 Code taken from the [repository](https://github.com/bezkoder/node-express-sequelize-postgresql)
   - `redux-toolkit-example-crud-hooks`: Source code for React JS frontend.
 Code taken from the [repository](https://github.com/bezkoder/redux-toolkit-example-crud-hooks/tree/master)